Lonesome Dove: The Series

 Lonesome Dove: The Series is an American western drama television series that debuted in first-run syndication on September 26, 1994.
 It serves as continuation of the story of the miniseries of the same name.
 The television series starred Scott Bairstow and Eric McCormack, and its executive producers were Suzanne de Passe and Robert Halmi Jr. The series was produced by Telegenic Programs Inc. and RHI Entertainment in association with Rysher TPE, in conjunction with Canadian television network CTV.

 In its second season which aired in syndication during the 1995–96 television season, the series was renamed Lonesome Dove: The Outlaw Years.

 Plot

-In the series, Scott Bairstow plays the role of Newt Call (taking over the role played by Ricky Schroder in the original 1989 Lonesome Dove miniseries and its 1993 sequel Return to Lonesome Dove).
+In the series, Scott Bairstow plays the role of Newt Call, taking over the role played by Ricky Schroder in the original 1989 Lonesome Dove miniseries and its 1993 sequel Return to Lonesome Dove.
 The story follows Call as he leaves home to find adventure in Curtis Wells, Montana.
 He soon becomes attracted to Hannah (Christianne Hirt), the daughter of local newspaper publisher Josiah Peale (Paul Le Mat).
-Call also crosses paths with a stranger named Col. Francis Clay Mosby (Eric McCormack), who is revealed to be a former Confederate officer who's taken up a life of crime as his revenge against the Union.
+Call also crosses paths with a stranger named Col. Francis Clay Mosby (Eric McCormack), who is revealed to be a former Confederate officer who has taken up a life of crime as his revenge against the Union.